Properly Sizing a Datto Appliance

 When qualifying organizations for a Datto appliance, it is essential to consider both current and future storage requirements.

-• How much block-level change will the system produce?
+• The amount of block-level change the system willproduce.
 Take into account databases, separate database backups, log files, application, and files change daily.

-• Are you using encrypted agents?
-Encrypted agents should be treated as uncompressed and will take up more space.
+• Encrypted agents, if used, should be treated as uncompressed and will take up more space.

-• What type of files are being backed up?
+• The types of files being backed up.
 Certain file types cause substantial changes when accessed for utilization or updating.
 Large databases, media files, or production workspaces can have large sizes and thus larger backup images.

-NOTE We recommend that you overerestimate this number since, while block-level changes are primarily caused by file change, other factors such as disk sector changes are also involved.
+NOTE We recommend that you overestimate this number since, while block-level changes are primarily caused by file change, other factors such as disk sector changes are also involved.

 Different server roles require different backup frequencies for proper protection.
 Typical requirements are as follows: